MarginaliaSearch/submit-site-to-marginalia-search/readme.md

 # Submit websites to be crawled by Marginalia Search

+There are a few options for submitting websites for crawling by Marginalia Search.

 ## Option A:

+If the website is already known, you can do it directly from the search engine website.

 Search for your website on Marginalia Search using the search bar at the top of the page.
-Prefix the domain name with `site:yoursite.com`.
-Try also `www.yoursite.com`.
+Prefix the domain name with `site:`, like `site:yoursite.com`.
+Try also various subdomains, like `site:www.yoursite.com`.
 If it is already known by the search engine, a button will appear where you can add the site manually.

 ![](submit-dialog.webp)